All Episodes

 That's not a hair question.

-The uh link here says bulletin.
+The link here says, bulletin.

-The U.S. news political bulletin has learned Democrats on Capitol Hill are increasingly concerned that President Bush will order airstrikes against targets in Iran in the next few months or even weeks.
+The U.S. News political bulletin has learned Democrats on Capitol Hill are increasingly concerned that President Bush will order airstrikes against targets in Iran in the next few months or even weeks.

 They cite as evidence the tough warnings from senior administration officials, including the commander-in-chief, that Iranian help for insurgents in Iraq is leading to the death of U.S. troops and Iraqi civilians.

-Democrat insiders tell the political bulletin here at U.S. News that they suspect Bush will order the bombing of Iranian supply routes, camps, training facilities, and other sites that administration officials say contribute to American losses in Iraq.
+Democrat insiders tell a political bulletin here at U.S. News that they suspect Bush will order the bombing of Iranian supply routes, camps, training facilities, and other sites that administration officials say contribute to American losses in Iraq.

 Under this scenario, Bush would not invade Iran with ground forces or zero in on Iranian nuclear facilities.

-Democrat insiders predict, which many Democrats would feel obligated to endorse or risk looking like they weren't supportive of the troops.
+But under the limited bombing scenario, Bush could ask for a congressional vote of support, Democrat insiders predict, which many Democrats would feel obligated to endorse or risk looking like they weren't supportive of the troops.

-This is about the dumbest pre-emptive thing I have ever heard of.
+This is about the dumbest preemptive thing I have ever heard of.

-But Democrats add in their call to U.S. News that an attack on Iran would probably be condemned around the world and would precipitate an Iranian response that could dramatically worsen Mid East turmoil and have unforeseen consequences that could be extremely damaging to the United States of America.
+But Democrats add in their call to U.S. news that an attack on Iran would probably be condemned around the world and would precipitate an Iranian response that could dramatically worsen Mideast turmoil and have unforeseen consequences that could be extremely damaging to the United States of America.

-The Democrats suspect this because this is what they think they would do, and maybe would already have done.
+The Democrats suspect this because this is what they think they would do and maybe would already have done.

 But I suspect it's more than that.

-There are more and more Republicans in the House and the Senate who are rolling over on the uh resolution, the non-binding resolution not supporting the surge.
+There are more and more Republicans in the House and the Senate who are rolling over on the resolution, the non-binding resolution not supporting the surge.

-Yes, you heard me right, the Congressional Budget Office, which has nothing to do with troop deployments, uh, is projecting the surge could actually so the CBO is saying Bush is tricking us.
+The Congressional Budget Office, which has nothing to do with troop deployments, is projecting the surge.

 So that's out there.